dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 people get the picture.
 I'd make it known that I want examples.
 And people are going to want to test out those waters.
 Go ahead.

-#### Minimizing Conflicts of Interest
+#### Minimize Surface Area for Attack

 To minimize surface area for people to attack, some divestment would be worthwhile because if you no longer have your assets & investments, then you can't be said to be influenced by them.
 At least it's not so easy.

-As much as people like to accuse politicians of scheming to get rich, career politicians will stay away from large investments, especially conflicts of interest.
+And by the way, I'm sure Trump has considered this stuff.

+#### You Don't Have Time for That Side-Gig

 General rule: politicians don't mix well with active business ventures, which also means that you are better off to forego opportunities while in politics.
 If you're a career politician, more valuable to forego large investments.

+#### Investing in Specific Industries Invites Problems

-Investments in some industries are riskier than others, like those that allocate extensive resources towards lobbying.
+As much as people like to accuse politicians of scheming to get rich, career politicians will stay away from large investments, especially conflicts of interest.
+It opens you up for attacks.
+Investments in some industries are riskier than others, like those which allocate extensive resources towards lobbying.

+#### Line Up Your Incentives

+It really depends on the industry in which you are invested and the role you play in the business.
+If you have significant assets in some industries, this could be an advantage if you find the incentives that motivate your actions line up with the people you support.
+This is a challenge if you're heavily invested in some faceless megacorp.
+That's just not relatable.

+However, if you are heavily invested in real estate and especially commercial real estate, you'll find that your incentives line up with much of your support.
+While Trump has a much, much larger asset portfolio than the average joe, he has a lot of support from the middle class and small business owners.
+These people care about the value of real estate just as much as Trump.

+## Line Up Your Incentives: *WIN EVERY TIME!*

+> That's the way to win every time: form groups and coalitions with
+> people who share your incentives.
+You need to understand how to
+> identify what drives the behavior of people and groups.
+Find people
+> who share your motivations and goals.
+Or find a way to adapt your
+> incentives and goals to better match that of other groups. *You will
+> win every time!*

+#### Restructure Assets

 Besides divestment, another option is to restructure your assets and investments.
 You can't be expected to run a business while obligated